onkar-03/Build-Responsive-Real-World-Websites-with-HTML-and-CSS/04 - Design Rules and Framework/# Design.md

 ### Web Design VS Web Developers

 - **Web Designers:** They create the _overall look and feel_ of the website.

 - **Web Developers:** They implement the design using HTML, CSS & JavaScript Code.

+_The Goal of this section is to build a good designer as well as developer of websites_

 ### Why Take Design Seriously?